Arizona Republic – Investigative Reporter – May 2021 to present

 - New Jersey Press Association – First place in reporting and writing, breaking news – “Cop kills Ex-wife on Street”

-SQL — I’m very familiar with data analysis in SQL and I assisted a NICAR class on advanced SQL.
+SQL — Advanced.
+Assisted a NICAR class on advanced SQL.

-Excel — I’ve taught colleagues on Excel and I use it daily.
+Excel — Expert.
+I’ve taught colleagues on Excel and I use it daily.

 University of Florida – Graduated with a Bachelor of Science in Journalism.
 Outside concentration in poetry.